Student Services & Special Education

 What parent-to-parent resources are available?

-In addition to the annual family picnic and other events described above, the district has two CAC parent representatives that can address questions you may have.
-See our Contacts page for their contact information.
+The district has two CAC parent representatives who can address questions you may have.

 What summer educational programs are available to my child?

-The district offers an extended school year (ESY) program for students who qualify for this service.
+The district offers an extended school year program for students who qualify for this service.
 It is a 4 week, half day program, typically offered in July.
 IEP teams determine student eligibility for this service, which is designed for students who have demonstrated significant loss of skills over extended breaks.
-All students lose skills over summer break, and ESY is for students who exhibit significantly greater regression that would require significantly greater time to restore in the new school year.
+All students lose skills over summer break, ESY is for students who exhibit significantly greater regression that would require significantly greater recoupment time once the school year begins.

 Community Resources